Sports Coach Logo Sports Coach Training Principles Fitness Components

 Humidifier

 A humidifier helps eliminate dryness in the air that can cause you to wake up with a scratchy throat or stuffy nose.
-Humidifiers are beneficial for people who struggle with sleep apnoea or snoring.
+Humidifiers are beneficial for people who struggle with sleep apnea or snoring.
 They encourage the sinuses to produce more moisture and improve airflow.

 Weighted Blanket